Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

   each containing one Physical Device resource in it.
 From the collection of adapters, we can get the `adapter` that we need.
 * Getting `supported_family` from a list of Queue Families that our GPU supports.
-We will discuss on Queues and Queue Families later in this Chapter, for now just understand that `supported_family` is a Family of Queues that will understand the Instructions we want to run on GPU.
+Queues and Queue Families to be discussed later in this Chapter, for now, understand that `supported_family` is a Family of Queues that understands the Instructions we want to run on GPU.
-* Physical Device resource uses `supported_family` to get supported Logical Device and Queue Groups (details will be discussed later). `Features::empty()` denotes that we want default features enabled for Logical Device.
+* Physical Device resource uses `supported_family` to get supported Logical Device and Queue Groups (details to be discussed later). `Features::empty()` denotes that we want default features enabled for Logical Device.